“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 She absorbs the information quietly.
 She doesn’t cry or apologize, and I’m thankful.
 She does, however, open one of the beer bottles and take a few swigs.
 I chuckle and join her, imbibing in the cold spirit and letting its sweetly bitter brew give me a slight buzz.
 Fabritzio’s offer of lunch is turned down, and we settle back into the quiet of the ride, sipping our beers whilst lost in our own thoughts, the view totally forgotten until Fabritzio mentions that it looks like it might rain and that he’s going to cut the trip short just to be safe.

 We both scan the sky to see that dark clouds are forming in the distance and I release a heavy sigh.
-I’m not sure if anything’s been ruined, but we’ve both been very quiet, and the clouds seem almost like an omen as we start a steady but careful descent back to the ground.
+I’m not sure if anything’s been ruined, but we’ve both been very quiet, and the clouds are almost like an omen as we start a steady but careful descent back to the ground.
 Erin gets a little nervous and takes my arm in hers again.
 It’s at this point, that I break the silence.

 “Are you upset that I told you?”